Silt set for contested town board race; Parachute to cancel election

 Cordova said that the Parachute election is expected to officially be canceled on Jan.
 29. Van Teylingen will not be able to take office until after April 3.

-New Castle has the seats of Mayor Art Riddile and Trustees Bruce Leland, Scott Owens and Greg Russi up for re-election.
-Town Clerk Melody Harrison could not be reached Monday regarding the status of candidate petitions.
+In New Castle, the seats of Mayor Art Riddile and Trustees Bruce Leland, Scott Owens and Greg Russi were up for re-election.
+Town Clerk Melody Harrison confirmed Tuesday that Riddile will run for mayor unopposed, but that the town does have four candidates for the other three vacant seats.

+Incumbents Leland and Owens have filed petitions to run for re-election, and Brandy Copeland and Joseph Urnise, both on the town's Planning and Zoning Commission, will run as well.
+Three of the four will sit on the town's council after the April 3 election.

+Harrison said that if Copeland or Urnise were to be elected, it would immediately end their term on the New Castle Planning and Zoning Commission.